redzplayz/MyPortfolio/site/content/contact/_index.md

   - heading: Location
     text: Stoke-On-Trent
 ---
-I'd love to hear from you about any questions you have about my projects or for freelance requests
+I'd love to hear from you about any questions you have about my projects or for freelance requests.

 <h3 class="f4 b lh-title mb2">How can I get…?</h3>